And the Regulations will be Televised

 This may come as a shocker, but that $220,000 amount in healthcare costs that the average couple will face in retirement (which the financial industry keeps repeating) from Fidelity Investments is nowhere near the mark.

-Medicare today is close to $8,100 per couple, for those that want to be fully insured, and before any additional costs from dental work, optometrist appointments, or a prescription drugs co-pays and deductibles are imposed.
+Medicare today, in 2015, is close to $8,100 per couple, for those that want to be fully insured, and before any additional costs from dental work, optometrist appointments, or a prescription drugs co-pays and deductibles are imposed.

 Again, this may not sound like much, but we also have to take the inconvenient truth of inflation into account.
 Even though Fidelity Investments keeps repeating that $220,000 figure, it is on record in its “Planning for healthcare in retirement” presentation as stating that according to the Department of Health and Human Services, health costs are expected to inflate by as much as 6.2%.